rhilconsultants/openshift/workshops/Intro to OpenShift/prerequisites.md

 ## OpenShift Pipeline tools

-Before we start we need to download the right tools in order to work with Tekton
+Before we start we need to download the right tools in order to work with OpenShift The tools name is oc
-The 2 tools are
-  - oc - in order to login to the cluster
-  - tkn - the tekton cli tool which is been used to easy create objects related to Openshift pipeline

 ### Downloads